Artificial electrostatic crystals: a new platform for creating correlated quantum states

+In Fig.~\ref{fig:theory}(a) we show a schematic of the dual gate device.
+Electron beam lithography is used to define a 100 nm period triangular lattice in a metal gate electrode only 25 nm above the GaAs/AlGaAs heterointerface.
+This electrode defines the lattice geometry and is used to vary the carrier density (band filling).
+A second overall top gate is deposited on top of a thin dielectric above the patterned gate, and controls the strength of the lattice modulation and thus the artificial bandstructure.
+The dual gate architecture and the small distance between the patterned gate and the 2D electron gas greatly amplifies the superlattice potential, allowing us to reach the regime where $U(r) \gg E_F$.
+We eliminate random disorder from dopant atoms by using entirely undoped crystals to ensure $\Gamma \ll E_F, U$ (a comparison of this approach with previous studies is shown in Fig. S1 of Supplementary Section I).

-We model the electrostatic potential as a periodic potential shown in Fig.~\ref{fig:theory}(b)) and described by Eqn.~\ref{uu} in Methods (self consistent numerical modelling has also been performed in Refs.~\cite{Tkachenko15,Sushkov13}).
-We perform an exact numerical solution of the single-particle Schr$\mathrm{\ddot{o}}$dinger equation to obtain the artificial bandstructure.
-The key parameter that determines the effective strength of the periodic potential is the peak-to-peak magnitude $U_{p-p}$ with respect to the Fermi energy $E_{F}$, as sketched in Fig.~\ref{fig:theory}(b).
+To calculate the artificial bandstructure we model the lattice as the periodic potential shown in Fig.~\ref{fig:theory}(b)) and described by Eqn.~\ref{uu} in Methods, and perform an exact numerical solution of the single-particle Schr\"odinger equation to obtain the artificial bandstructure (self consistent numerical modelling has also been performed in Refs.~\cite{Tkachenko15,Sushkov13}).
+The effective strength of the periodic potential is determined by the ratio of the peak-to-peak magnitude $U_{p-p}$ to the Fermi energy $E_{F}$, as sketched in Fig.~\ref{fig:theory}(b).
 When the superlattice potential is weak the mini-bands are essentially parabolic (Fig.~\ref{fig:theory}(c)), corresponding to nearly-free electrons, a regime that has been studied extensively in experiments with GaAs superlattices~\cite{Albrecht99, Deutschmann01, Geisler04, Wang23}.
-To create an artificial crystal it is necessary for the superlattice potential to be strong ($U_{p-p} \gg E_{F}$).
-In this regime (Fig.~\ref{fig:theory}(e)) the energy bands become non-overlapping with two graphene-like bands at low energies (red) and three kagome-like bands (blue) at higher energies (by `graphene-like' and `kagome-like' we mean that the energy dispersion matches that of the corresponding lattice with nearest neighbour hopping).
-The major difference between the artificial bands in Fig.~\ref{fig:theory}(e) and those in natural materials is the smaller bandwidth (meV instead of eV) due to the larger lattice constant, $a = 100~\mathrm{nm}$.
-This necessitates very low levels of disorder, but means that the Fermi level can easily be swept through the different bands simply by tuning the bias on the patterned gate.
+To create an artificial crystal, the superlattice potential must be strong ($U_{p-p} > E_{F}$).
+In this regime (Fig.~\ref{fig:theory}(d,e)) the energy bands start to separate.
+Two graphene-like bands at low densities develop first when the modulation strength is strong enough (Fig.~\ref{fig:theory}(d)).
+Going to even stronger modulation causes three kagome-like bands (blue) to develop at high energies (by `graphene-like' and `kagome-like' we mean that the energy dispersion matches that of the corresponding lattice with nearest neighbour hopping).
+Charge density distributions calculated with the Fermi energy positioned within the graphene-like bands (Fig.~\ref{fig:theory}(f)) or kagome-like bands (Fig.~\ref{fig:theory}(g)) reveal that electrons form a `graphene-crystal' or `kagome-crystal' around the repulsive triangular antidot lattice potential $U_{p-p}$.